You have three days in Amsterdam, what do you do!?

 For starters, you can delve into Amsterdam culture at the Cannabis or Red Light Musuem (good ones to visit at night).
 Visit Our Lord in the Attic, a 17th century canal house with a church in the attic.
 Or KattinKabinet, if you’re a real cat lover!

-We opted to visit Rembrandt House, based off of several recommendations.
-The museum is actually Rembrandt’s house, so you see his bed, and his studio on top of his paintings.
-They’ll also give you a demonstration on how he did his work, and why it was so revolutionary for the times.
+We opted to visit Rembrandt House, based off of several recommendations from locals in the city.
+The museum is actually in Rembrandt’s house!
+So not only do you see his artwork, but also where he lived and studio.
+There’s also a demonstration on how he did his work, and why it was so revolutionary for the times.

 Never forget a favourite travel memory